Victorian Railways hopper wagons: J series (ballast, briquettes, coal, grain)

 In 1925, the South Australian Railways was part-way through an order for a large number of coal wagons.
 The Victorian Railways decided to make use of the situation and chose to experiment with the wagon style, by tacking 12 40-ton capacity wagons on to the SAR order.
 The 12 wagons were imported as kits from the American Car and Foundry Co., delivered to Newport Workshops and assembled there then released to traffic over a seventeen-day period late in 1925.
-The order from ACF co. included two each of the 40-ton capacity E open, V louvre and S flat wagons, all of which the SAR purchased larger quantities.
+The order from ACF Co. included two each of the 40-ton capacity E open, V louvre and S flat wagons, all of which the SAR purchased larger quantities.

-The VR intended to use the wagons for "slack coal" traffic (probably loose coal units), between Wonthaggi and Newport Power Station.
-The wagons were found to be unsuitable, probably because of the higher water content of Victorian brown coal compared to black (denser) coal in other states; this combined with the rather shallow discharge angles of the wagon hoppers resulted in discharge issues.
+The VR intended to use these wagons for slack coal traffic between the State Coal Mine (Wonthaggi) and Newport Power Station.
+However they were found to be unsuitable for this, probably because of the rather shallow angles of the hoppers which resulted in discharge issues.

 Because the wagons were failures in their intended traffic, some other use had to be found for them.
 In the 1920s they were used for ballast, then they spent a short time in briquette traffic in the late 1930s, then coal traffic in the 1940s again between Wonthaggi and Maryvale (reversing at Dandenong).
 They returned to ballast traffic by the 1950s.

 Another experiment was conducted in 1957 with J 8 being given a temporary roof as a trial for grain transport, but it is reasonable to assume that all of these experiments were failures; in 1959 J 8 became the first of its class to be converted to CJ format in 1959, followed closely by 12, 11, 10, 6, 7, 9, 1, 4, 5, 3 and 2 over the following two years.
-Respectively, these conversions were to CJ 51-54 and 80-87.
+Respectively, these conversions were to CJ 51–54 and 80–87.